michaelbuckner/cloudwatch_to_em/readme.md

     * ```table_namespace```: Namespace of the table API for ServiceNow Event Management. e.g. ```/api/now/table/em_event```
     * ```domain```: Domain of your servicenow instance.
 Should be ```service-now.com``` unless you have an on-prem install.
     * ```instance```: Your ServiceNow instance name.
+* Lambda execution time will need to be increased.
+Will vary by instance.